LewisCM14/allotment/docs/docs/deployment.md

 ## Deployment ADR

-Whilst the application is to prioritize vertical scaling over horizontal, in order to retain the ability to efficiently deploy to private and/or dedicated severs if desired, the current intended deployment scenario is one that use a cloud based hosting provider that offers managed Postgres and the ability to to run Docker containers.
+Whilst the application is to prioritize vertical scaling over horizontal, in order to retain the ability to efficiently deploy to private and/or dedicated servers if desired, the current intended deployment scenario is one that use a cloud based hosting provider that offers managed Postgres and the ability to to run Docker containers.

 !!! success "Outcome"